 If you are new to M1 Finance and the world of investing, you may be wondering “does M1 Finance have tax-loss harvesting?” or “how do taxes work on M1 Finance?”

 Kudos to you for planning ahead and anticipating the taxes associated with your investment.

-When you sign up for an M1 Finance account, you have to give them certain information like your name, address and social.
-This means that they are in fact reporting your investment activity to the IRS, which they have a legal obligation to do so.
+When you sign up for an M1 Finance account, you have to give them certain information like your name, address, and social security number.
+This means that they are in fact reporting your investment activity to the IRS, which they have a legal obligation to do.

 That being said, it is important to understand and report all investment activity.

 On a surface level, you either pay short-term capital gains or long-term capital gains on your investment income.